-They now decided on parting ways and Bárður Heyangursson sailed to the west and north and settled in Bárðardalur valley, which I am going to write about soon, as by the end of that valley you will find the extraordinary beautiful waterfall Aldeyjarfoss.
+They now decided on parting ways and Bárður Heyangursson sailed to the west and north and settled in Bárðardalur valley, by the end of that valley you will find the extraordinary beautiful waterfall Aldeyjarfoss.
 Bárður Heyangursson didn't live for long up north as he decided that the south was a better place to live.

 Bárður Dumbsson, on the other hand, came ashore in Djúpalón and Dritvík cove on the south side of the Snæfellsnes peninsula.
 Right in front of us in the photo above, you will see several pitch-black lava rocks, one of which is called Bárðarskip or the Ship of Bárður, and to the right of it on the beach is Bárðartrúss or the Baggage of Bárður.